 After the First World War, Hans felt completely uncertain about the course of his life.
 He set out to find a definite religious creed to bolster his sense of identity and to give direction to his existence.
 During the war he attended the Anglican Church, theosophical meetings, and spiritualist séances, but none of these maintained a lasting hold over him.
 It was during the early 1920s that he developed his attraction for Catholicism, having been impressed by meetings of the Catholic Evidence Guild in Hyde Park.
 He did not however immediately convert to Catholicism, which he claimed was partly because he felt “unworthy of being a Catholic.”
 However, he did embrace Christianity, being baptized by a Baptist community in Vienna.
 The happiness he gained from joining the Baptist community was short-lived.
 Before long he doubted his decision, arriving at the conclusion that it was not enough to accept the Christian faith, he must also embrace the “universal” or Catholic Church in order to become a true member of the Christian community.
 According to Sternberger, after a momentary elation, he “relapsed into darkness,” felt doubt about his conversion into the Baptist community, and doubted “the world as he doubted himself.”
 Hans returned to England and discussed his feelings of doubt with a cousin, who put him in touch with Father Day, a Jesuit author and the Vice-President of the Catholic Guild of Israel.
 Father Day provided him with guidance and instruction for joining the Catholic Church.
 He was received into the Church at the Chapel of Our Lady of Sion, the home of the Catholic Guild of Israel, on 19 October 1924 (link for article in Melilah discussing the Catholic Guild of Israel).

-In a somewhat ironic twist, Hans Herzl, the son of the Zionist leader Theodor Herzl, stood opposed to Zionism, whilst being mentored as a recent convert to Roman Catholicism by Father Arthur Day, an advocate of Zionism.
+In a somewhat ironic twist, Hans Herzl, the son of Theodor Herzl, stood opposed to Zionism, whilst being mentored as a recent convert to Roman Catholicism by Father Arthur Day, an advocate of Zionism.
 It seems very unlikely that his March 1925 article on Zionism was induced by his mentor Father Day, as in the Catholic Guild of Israel, Day was the voice of support for Zionism.
-For example, at a Catholic Truth Society meeting in Liverpool in February 1927, Day referred to the “wonderful transformation” of the Jew in Palestine, and he recommended that the Zionist movement should be kept under critical but sympathetic observation.
+For example, at a Catholic Truth Society meeting in Liverpool in February 1927, Day referred to the “wonderful transformation” of the Jew in Palestine, and he recommended that Zionism should be kept under critical but sympathetic observation.
 During a debate on the subject of Zionism at a meeting of the Catholic Citizen’s Parliament at Vauxhall, London, in December 1927, Day argued that it is an abnormal state of affairs for a people with a historic past to be without a country to call their own.
-He reasoned that in addition to “arguments drawn from prophecy,” which he suggested were “cogent” enough on their own, Palestine was the “natural seat of the [Jewish] race.”
-It is more likely that Father Bede Jarrett, the President of the Guild and an anti-Zionist, encouraged Hans to write it.
+It is more likely that Father Bede Jarrett, the President of the Guild, encouraged Hans to write it.

 Hans Herzl’s rejection of Zionism continued after his departure from the Church, and he continued to maintain the belief that the Catholic Church should hold the mandate for the Holy Places in Palestine.
 After he left the Church, he became friends with a Jewish journalist, Marcel Sternberger.
 According to Marcel’s wife, Ilse Sternberger, Hans explained to her husband that he believed Zionism had become imperialistic, territorial, and covetous for land, having lost the national idealism which would unite the Jewish people.
 He argued that Jewish nationalism should be more about a love for the Jewish people, and not tied to territory.
 According to Sternberger, despite his departure from the Church, he still believed that “the Jewish nation” would be best served by affiliating with “the Papal State,” “the Synagogue” becoming a “constituent member of the World-Church,” with “the Pope, as sovereign of dispersed Jewry.”
 Hans concluded that the Pope “would be the surest guarantor of Jewish human rights.”